leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/01_THEME/01000_THEME README.md

 CAMPBELL - The Inner Reaches of Outer Space
 VOGLER - The Writer's Journey
 MILLER - The Epic Hero
+BLOOM - The Western Canon
-BERNHARDT - Thinking Theme: The Heart of the Matter MIZER - Tabletop Roleplaying Games and the Experience of Imagined Worlds CURRIE - Metafiction
+BERNHARDT - Thinking Theme: The Heart of the Matter DEBORD - The Society of the Spectacle
+MIZER - Tabletop Roleplaying Games and the Experience of Imagined Worlds CURRIE - Metafiction
 BURNETT - Companion to Literature of the U.S. South LEE - Companion to Asian American Literature
 DAVIS - Companion to Literature and Trauma